Thaçi (tribe): Geography

-The historical tribal area of the Thaçi is south of the Drin in the District of Pukë. essentially it is south and southeast of fierza.
-The Thaçi also border the Berisha which is also another tribe from Pukë.
+The historical tribal area of the Thaçi is south of the river Drin in the District of Pukë.
+Essentially it is south and southeast of Fierza.
+The Thaçi also border the Berisha which is another tribe from Pukë.
 The Thaçi throughout the years have settled in many more areas than just Pukë.
 Descendants of the Thaçi tribe can be found in Kosovo and the Vokshi tribe stem from the Thaçi tribe.

 Origins

-The Thaçi were of polyphyletic origin thus they are not a traditional Albanian fis in the sense that they do not claim descendant from a common male ancestor.
+The Thaçi were of polyphyletic origin, thus, they are not a traditional Albanian fis in the sense that they do not claim descendant from a common male ancestor.